Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.B.2.3 The provider surveys employees on satisfaction and concerns with employment conditions.
 Minimum frequency: annually.

-The level of employees’ satisfaction can be a proxy for decent work conditions in the organization.
-Monitoring employee satisfaction can help ensure the smooth functioning of a team and sends a message that the senior management values employee feedback.
-The provider should conduct satisfaction surveys regularly, at least annually, on at least a representative sample of employees (i.e., the survey should cover all types of employees).
+The level of employees’ satisfaction can be a proxy for “decent work conditions”.
+Monitoring employee satisfaction can help ensure the smooth functioning of a team and sends a message that senior management values employee feedback.
+Providers should conduct employee satisfaction surveys regularly, at least annually, on at least a representative sample of employees (i.e., the survey should cover all types of employees) and the results should be broken down by gender, office/field functions, seniority/age, etc.

 Scoring guidance